-There's a reason why Little India, Singapore has earned a rep as a hip hood.
-We explore the best Indian restaurants, cafes, boutique hotels, shopping, IG-worthy spots and beyond.
+There's a reason why Little India has earned a rep as a hip 'hood.
+We explore the best Indian restaurants, cafes, boutique hotels, shops, IG-worthy spots and beyond.

 The name says it all.
 This vibrant neighbourhood is a slice of India in multicultural Singapore.
-Blending the old and new, the buzzing ethnic enclave is peppered with spice shops, jewellery stores, flower vendors, saree specialists, trendy cafes and hip watering holes; each offering a heady experience like no other.
-Along with the Deepavali lights here in October, there’s plenty to see and do in this guide to Little India, Singapore.
+Blending old and new, the buzzing ethnic enclave is peppered with spice shops, jewellery stores, flower vendors, saree specialists, trendy cafes and hip watering holes.
+Each offers a heady experience like no other.
+Along with the Deepavali lights in October, there’s plenty to see and do in our extensive guide to Singapore’s Little India.

 Madras New Woodlands

 This South Indian restaurant has a vegetarian VIP thali meal fit for a king.
-A thali is a selection of vegetables and curries in mini metal pots served on a large platter.
+Thali is a selection of vegetables and curries in mini metal pots served on a large platter.
 We’d recommend sharing with a friend unless you don’t mind the food coma that comes after.
-You can also find a selection of honest vegetarian delights like appam, paper dosa, parootha and curd vadai.
+You can also find a selection of great vegetarian delights like appam, paper dosa, parootha and curd vadai.
 Wash it all down with a satisfying cup of masala chai.

 Moghul Sweet Shop